by the Little River Chamber of Commerce

-Little River, SC makes up the Northeastern tip of the state; it is inland of North Myrtle Beach and south of Calabash, NC.
+Little River, SC makes up the Northeastern tip of the state.
 Our coastal community, which flows along the Intracoastal Waterway, was originally called Mineola by local Indian tribes, meaning “little river.”
 With a colorful history including shipwreck survivors and pirates, the community grew into a small fishing village, and is now the gateway to the Grand Strand for many visitors from the North.

 While it has already welcomed many new residents, Little River still has unprecedented potential for growth in the near future.
 People are attracted to Little River due to its proximity to nearby beaches and cities, as well as its lack of city taxes.
 But why don’t we pay city taxes?